 M is for Man Ray

 Man Ray’s artistic career spanned painting, sculpture, film, prints and poetry, working in styles influenced by cubism, futurism, dada and surrealism.
 In 1930 he said that ‘painting is dead, finished’, and moved towards photography.
-He is perhaps most recognised for developing the photographic method of solarisation and inventing a technique using photograms (developing directly onto photographic paper rather than onto film) which he dubbed as ‘rayographs’.
+He is perhaps most recognised for his use of the photographic method, solarisation and using photograms (developing directly onto photographic paper rather than onto film) which he dubbed as ‘rayographs’.
 Creating surreal and experimental work, often of famous figures such as Lee Miller and Dora Maar, Man Ray became a key figure within modernist photography.

 N is for New York